hobarthackerspace/hobarthackerspace.github.io/index.md

 ## We’re now open to members
 **After the recent temporary closure, we’re now open again!**

 For the moment, we’re only open to current financial members.
-Watch this space for more news about wen we are also open to visitors.
+Watch this space for more news about when we are also open to visitors.

 *20-May-2026*